Corine Mauch

-Corine Mauch (born 28 May 1960 in Iowa City) is a Swiss Social Democrat politician who serves as mayor of Zurich.
-She is the first female and first openly lesbian person to be elected mayor of the city.
+Corine Mauch (born 28 May 1960) is an American-born Swiss politician who currently serves as Mayor of Zurich since 2009.
+She previously served on the city council of Zürich between 1999 and 2008 for the Social Democratic Party of Switzerland (of which she was a member since 1990).
+Mauch is the first female and first openly lesbian person to be elected mayor of the city.